 - Prepare students for a career in the biotechnology or pharmaceutical industries, or for advanced graduate or medical degrees.

 Graduate students are admitted to the PBS department MS program based on the graduate committee’s assessment of their ability to succeed in the graduate program, their compatibility with the research opportunities in the department, and the commitment of a PBS faculty member to serve as their major professor and faculty advisor.
-Key factors considered are: prior research experience; evidence of work ethic and commitment to biomedical research; evidence of appropriate educational background; grade point average; graduate record examination (GRE) scores; English language exam scores (for international applicants); references (particularly from laboratory supervisors); research interests of available faculty mentors; other requirements of the Graduate School and special considerations of the Departmental Graduate Program Committee.
+Key factors considered are: prior research experience; evidence of work ethic and commitment to biomedical research; evidence of appropriate educational background; grade point average; English language exam scores (for international applicants); references (particularly from laboratory supervisors); research interests of available faculty mentors; other requirements of the Graduate School and special considerations of the Departmental Graduate Program Committee.
+The GRE is NOT required for admission to the MS program in Pharmaceutical and Biomedical Sciences.
 Students must identify a major professor/faculty advisor prior to admission.
 MS students must identify a major professor during the application process, and the major professor must agree to accept the student as an advisee prior to admission.

-Applicants to the PBS Master’s Program must submit a complete application via the UGA Graduate School’s website.
-The application deadline for domestic students is July 1 for Fall admission and November 15 for Spring admission.
+Applicants to the PBS Master’s Program must submit a complete application to the UGA Graduate School.
+The application deadline for domestic students is December 1 for Fall admission and July 1 for Spring admission.
 More information for domestic applicants can be found here.
-The application deadline for international students is April 15 for Fall admission and October 15 for Spring admission.
+The application deadline for international students is December 1 for Fall admission and July 1 for Spring admission.
 More information for international applicants can be found here.